Axnjr/SEM7/RealTimeBDA.md

 ### 1. Mapper Phase

-Each page emits contributions to the pages it links to, based on its current PageRank divided by the number of outbound links.
+Each page emits contributions to the pages it links to, based on its current `PageRank` divided by the number of `outbound links`.

 - **Input for Page A**: `(Page A, [Page B, Page C])`
   - **Output**: `(Page B, 1/6)`, `(Page C, 1/6)`